pinterest/PINFuture/README.md

 ### Blocking on a result

 PINFuture is non-blocking and provides no mechanism for blocking.
-Blocking is generally not a good practice, but is possible to achieve this using [Grand Central Dispatch Semaphores](http://www.g8production.com/post/76942348764/wait-for-blocks-execution-using-a-dispatch)
+Blocking a thread on the computation of an async value is generally not a good practice, but is possible using [Grand Central Dispatch Semaphores](http://www.g8production.com/post/76942348764/wait-for-blocks-execution-using-a-dispatch)

 ### Errors and exceptions

 PINFuture does not capture Exceptions thrown by callbacks.
-On the platforms that PINFuture targets, Exceptions are generally fatal and NSErrors are non-exceptional failures.
+On platforms that PINFuture targets, `NSException`s are generally fatal and `NSError`s are non-exceptional failures.
 PINFuture deals with `NSError`s.

 ## Reference